 Research Fellow / Projects Coordinator, Faculty of Engineering

-Dr Martin Baumers is a Research Fellow and a trained economist with an interest in the economics and application of Additive Manufacturing and 3D Printing and with a background in economics.
-Completing his undergraduate studies at University of Reading in 2005 with a degree in Business Economics.
-Following a year working as a market analyst in the specialty metals industry trading titanium and nickel base alloys, Martin decided to join a Masters course in Economics at the University of Nottingham.
-After completing his Masters dissertation in 2008 on the economics of AM (developed into an article in 2011).
-To be able to study this field in depth, Martin decided to pursue a PhD in this field at the Additive Manufacturing Research Group at Loughborough University, where he was awarded a Wolfson School Scholarship.
+Dr Martin Baumers is a Research Fellow with an interest in the benefits and costs of Additive Manufacturing (AM) and 3D Printing and with a background in economics.
+Completing his undergraduate studies at University of Reading, Martin worked for a year in industry as a market analyst and trading titanium and nickel base alloys.
+After deciding to continue his studies at the University of Nottingham, Martin submitted a masters dissertation in 2008 on the economics of AM (developed into an article in 2011).
+To be able to study this field in depth, Martin decided to pursue a PhD at the Additive Manufacturing Research Group at Loughborough University, where he was awarded a Wolfson School Scholarship.

-Martin's area of academic interest and expertise are the economics and implementation of Additive Manufacturing and 3D Printing as well as the benefits that can be derived from adopting the technology.
+Martin's areas of focus are the economics and efficient operation of AM as well as the benefits that can be derived from adopting the technology.
 From 2010 on, Martin's work has concentrated on the development of novel approaches to production costing and build time estimation.
-Further areas of interest are Additive Manufacturing technology adoption, build volume packing algorithms (pictured) and computational complexity measurement.
-He is also interested in the environmental sustainability of additive processes, with an emphasis on energy consumption.
+Further areas of interest are process selection, computational build volume packing approaches (pictured) and shape complexity measurement techniques.